scalaz/scalaz-deriving/README.md

 **NOTE: Bug reports and feature requests can be filed in the "Pull Request" tab above.** Issues filed in the issue tracker are considered documentary at best.
 This is maintained but unsupported free software; tickets will be resolved only if someone writes the code.
 (That someone can be you!)

-General questions can be asked in https://gitter.im/scalaz/scalaz 💖 See the `CODE_OF_CONDUCT` for more.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-generate-toc again -->
 **Table of Contents**